codership/documentation/galeracluster/source/galerainstallation.rst

 - 100 Mbps or better network connectivity;
 - Linux or FreeBSD;
-- Database server for MySQL, MariaDB or Percona XtraDB;
+- MySQL, MariaDB or Percona XtraDB server with wsrep API patch;
-- wsrep API patch for the database server;
 - Galera Replication Plugin.

-There are binary installation packages available that bundle the wsrep API with the database server.
-Once you have these prerequisites ready, you can begin installing Galera Cluster.
+.. note:: Binary installation packages for Galera Cluster include the database server with the wsrep API patch.
+When building form source, you must apply this patch yourself.

 ------------------------------
 Preparing the Server
 ------------------------------